 - Micron Technology: Micron Technology manufactures memory and storage technologies -- such as DRAM, NAND, NOR, and 3D XPoint memory -- for autonomous cars, drones, and other applications.
 Their c200 microSD card is the first 1TB microSD card in the world.
 Micron employees use math, engineering, technology, and science to transform how the world uses information.

 - General Dynamics Information Technology: GDIT works with clients in cybersecurity, telecommunications, and health sectors.
 The company also works on complex issues related to defense and homeland security, and some positions require federal security clearance.

 Computer Science Programs in Idaho

-When researching Idaho computer science schools, ensure any prospective institutions have been regionally accredited.
+A good computer science program combines computer science courses with math and science classes to produce well-rounded graduates qualified to work in a variety of industries.
+When researching Idaho computer science schools, make sure your prospective institution is regionally accredited.
 Attending a regionally accredited school ensures your degree will be recognized by other institutions and by employers.